Splitting Assets in Divorce: 7 Questions to Ask Yourself

 There is no one "right way" to split assets in divorce.
 The key is to start by thinking about your overall financial goals.
 From there you can identify what you want and what you will need moving forward and go from there.

-If you are not sure where to start, contact me for a strategy session.
-I am committed to providing financial education so you will make wise financial decisions during your divorce.
+If you are not sure where to start, contact us.
+We are committed to providing financial education so you will make wise financial decisions during your divorce.
 Remember, you only have one chance to get your divorce settlement right.
 You do not have to do this alone.

 A Compilation of Resources on Splitting Assets in a Divorce

 As a divorce financial advisor, I work with clients daily on how to split their assets when divorcing.
 I have compiled numerous resources to help you learn more about splitting assets in a divorce.